junxit/us-congress-bills-115/metadata.md

 - 2018-06-26 — Introduced in House
 - 2018-06-26 — Introduced in House
 - 2018-06-26 — Referred to the House Committee on Science, Space, and Technology.
+- 2018-06-27 — Committee Consideration and Mark-up Session Held.
+- 2018-06-27 — Ordered to be Reported (Amended) by Voice Vote.
+- 2018-09-13 — Considered under suspension of the rules. (consideration: CR H8229-8234)
+- 2018-09-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6227.
+- 2018-09-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-13 — Mr. Smith (TX) moved to suspend the rules and pass the bill, as amended.
+- 2018-09-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8229-8231)
+- 2018-09-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8229-8231)
+- 2018-09-13 — Placed on the Union Calendar, Calendar No. 740.
+- 2018-09-13 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+115-950.
+- 2018-09-13 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+115-950.